 Who can live off-campus?

 To qualify for commuter status, a student must live at home with parent(s) or legal guardian(s) and within 25 miles from the university or from his/her co-op, internship, or student teaching location.

-All full-time students who are either married, are the custodial parents of a child, veterans with at least two years of active military service, or 24 years of age or older may reside off campus (no married student housing is available on campus).
+Any full-time student who is married, is the custodial parent of a child, is a veteran with at least two years of active military service, is 24 years of age or older, or has 90+ credits may reside off campus.
+(No married student housing is available on campus).
 Students falling into this category must complete the appropriate form and submit it to the Office of Residence Life.

-For more information, visit the Residence Life & Judicial Affairs page on CampusCruiser.
+For more information, visit the Residence Life & Student Conduct page on CampusCruiser.

 Do I have insurance?